rgomezf/feedreader/README.md

-# Feed Reader Project - Jasmine test
+# Feed Reader Project - "Jasmine test"

 In this project of the Frontend Web Development nanodegree at Udacity, it uses Jasmine test tool to evaluate a feed reader app.
 In order to complete this project all of the test create in the test tool need to pass their concept.